julian-risch/toxic-comment-collection/README.md

 get_dataset('basile2019')
 ```

-- It's a simple as that.
+- It's as simple as that.
 You can now work with the dataset, for example, with pandas
 ```
 import pandas as pd
 df = pd.read_csv("./files/basile2019/basile2019en.csv", sep="\t")